ewilliams0305/WebLogger/README.md

 #### Create a WebLogger

-Create a new instance of the `WebLoger` class included in the `VirtualControl.Debugging.WebLogger` namespace
+Create a new instance of the `WebLoger` class included in the `VirtualControl.Debugging.WebLogger` namespace.
+Creating a new instace will:

+1. Create a Websocket Server at the specified port
+2. Copy all embedded resource HTML files to the VC4 server
+3. Create a few default console commands

 ```csharp
 using VirtualControl.Debugging.WebLogger;